 The Fast Path To Connected Device Production

 Both of these guides assume you have some experience of developing Electric Imp application firmware using impCentral, and that you have read our introductory guide ‘What Is A Connected Factory?’, which covers the process at a high level and introduces its terminology.
 If you have not read this short guide, we strongly recommend that you do so now.
-In addition, ‘Connected Factory Process in a Nutshell’ lists the process logic in seven brief steps.
+In addition, ‘Connected Factory Process in a Nutshell’ lists the process logic in six brief steps.

 For advanced users, or those with in-depth experience of the impCentral factory testing and production process, the Connected Factory Guide provides a complete reference to the production process.